 - Each cohort will comprise of up to 18 outstanding health leaders, six each from Germany, Switzerland and the UK.

-- The progamme is now open for applications and will close on 30 June 2023.
+- The progamme is now closed for applications.

 About the programme